Scared Sitless: The Office Fitness Book now has its own website.

 Sitting is unnatural.
 It contorts us into preposterous shapes, causing all sorts of aches and pains.
-It deprives us of our natural vitality, sapping our productivity.
+It deprives us of our natural vitality, reducing our productivity.
 Scariest of all, sitting is deadly.

 “Sitting Disease” refers to the toxic bundle of physiological effects of prolonged sedentary behavior.
 The simple act of sitting for long periods puts us at risk for heart disease, cancer, diabetes, and other deadly conditions.
 It might sound crazy to think that a seemingly natural urge to “take a load off” and relax in a chair could cause so much trouble, but it does.